 The restricted GAG funds are used in their entirety each year to the benefit of the pupils in the school during the year they are received.
-The restricted GAG fund paid per pupil is decreasing year on year and its monetary value only appears relatively stable due to rising numbers of pupils in the school.
-This is causing a problem for the Trustees as more income needs to be generated from unrestricted funds to maintain the level of provision in the school.
+The restricted GAG fund paid per pupil, despite appearances to the contrary, is effectively decreasing year on year due to wider societal cost of living pressures and its monetary value only appears relatively stable due to rising numbers of pupils in the school.
+This is a concern not exclusive to our Academy, more income needs to be generated from unrestricted funds to maintain the level of provision in the school.

 The Fixed Asset funds is restricted.
 Fixed asset purchases are funded from GAG or from donations to the school and depreciation is charged against them with a view to writing down the cost of the asset over its useful life in accordance with the academy trust depreciation policy.
-The finance committee must agree to expenditure above £10k, with the Trust Board having to agree expenditure above £50k.
+The finance, audit and risk committee must agree to expenditure above £10k, with the Academy Trust Board approval required to agree expenditure above £50k.
 All major building contracts are agreed by the Trust Board.
 Capital purchases or improvements are funded through GAG funding, income generated through Extended Schools or through specific capital grants.

-The restricted pension fund deficit is underwritten by the Secretary of State for Education and is outside the control of the academy.
+The restricted pension fund deficit is underwritten by the Secretary of State for Education and is outside the control of the Academy.
 There is no choice about which pension fund support staff belong to and the historic deficit position which had increased every year arose once the school broke away from the local authority.

-The Academy held fund balances at 31 August 2022 of £3,663k (2021: £1,633k) comprising £3,607k of restricted funds (2021: £1,633k) and £56k of unrestricted general funds (2021: £Nil).
-Of the restricted funds, £4,005k is represented by tangible fixed assets (2021: £4,200k), a Salix loan of £31k (2021: £36k) and £6k (2021: £Nil) on other restricted donations.
+The Academy held fund balances at 31 August 2023 of £3,978 (2022: £3,663k) comprising £3,912k of restricted funds (2022: £3,607k) and £66k of unrestricted general funds (2022: £56k).
+Of the restricted funds, £3,932k is represented by tangible fixed assets (2022: £4,004k), a Salix loan of £26k (2022: £31k) and £6k (2022: £6k) on other restricted donations.

-The pension reserve which is considered part of restricted funds was £373k in deficit (2021: £2,422k).
+The pension reserve which is considered part of restricted funds was £nil, after taking into consideration the asset ceiling impact (2022: deficit £373k).